Car suspension: Weight transfer

 Weight transfer during cornering, acceleration, or braking is usually calculated per individual wheel, and compared with the static weights for the same wheels.

 The total amount of weight transfer is only affected by four factors: the distance between wheel centers (wheelbase in the case of braking, or track width in the case of cornering), the height of the center of gravity, the mass of the vehicle, and the amount of acceleration experienced.

 The speed at which weight transfer occurs, as well as through which components it transfers, is complex, and is determined by many factors; including, but not limited to: roll center height, spring and damper rates, anti-roll bar stiffness, and the kinematic design of suspension links.

 In most conventional applications, when weight is transferred through intentionally compliant elements, such as springs, dampers, and anti-roll bars, the weight transfer is said to be "elastic", while the weight which is transferred through more rigid suspension links, such as A-arms and toe links, is said to be "geometric".

 Unsprung weight transfer

-Unsprung weighttransfer is calculated based on weight of the vehicle's components that are not supported by the springs.
+Unsprung weight transfer is calculated based on weight of the vehicle's components that are not supported by the springs.
 This includes tires, wheels, brakes, spindles, half the control arm's weight, and other components.
 These components are then (for calculation purposes) assumed to be connected to a vehicle with zero sprung weight.
 They are then put through the same dynamic loads.

 The weight transfer for cornering in the front would be equal to the total unsprung front weight times the G-force times the front unsprung center of gravity height divided by the front track width.
 The same is true for the rear.